-Resource Planning is a complex topic.
+Workforce management is a complex topic.
 There are numerous stakeholders and multiple, sometimes conflicting, objectives.
-In the heat of the battle, even seasoned practitioners forget the good practice that they have learned, ignore some key principles and fall into bad habits.
-In this post we draw on the experience of the InVision team and that of several industry experts to enumerate some of the mistakes that we have seen - and give some tips on how to correct them.
+Even seasoned practitioners can forget the best practices that they have learned, ignore some key principles, and fall into bad habits.
+In this post, we draw on the collective wisdom of the injixo team and several industry experts, highlight some of the mistakes that we have seen and give some tips on how to correct them.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.

 Thanks to Conduent, Allclear Insurance, and other contributors for their valued input to this post.

 The most basic forms of agent scheduling are fixed shifts and simple rotating patterns, for example, week one early, week two middle of the day, week three late, then repeat.
 With some ingenuity, fixed schedules can be managed using spreadsheets.
 Agents generally welcome predictable working times, so in some centers, flexible scheduling is regarded as evil.